-Funds raised will be distributed to approximately 20 local nonprofits representing four key areas of need in the community.
-Based on known needs and thoughtful discussion, by a steering committee, gifts will support the following critical issues:
+Funds raised were distributed to approximately 25 local nonprofits representing four key areas of need in the community.
+Based on known needs and thoughtful discussion, by a steering committee, gifts supported the following critical issues:

-We are seeing a staggering increased demand for food by families in need.
-Nearly 14,000 Eagle County residents are accessing weekly food assistance.
+We saw increased demand for food by families in need during the pandemic.
+Nearly 14,000 Eagle County residents were accessing weekly food assistance.

 MENTAL & BEHAVIORAL HEALTH

-There is a dramatic rise in the need for mental and behavioral health, and domestic violence services in our valley, during the pandemic.
+There was a dramatic rise in the need for mental and behavioral health, and domestic violence services, in our valley, during the pandemic.
 This need continues, and is being addressed in other ways beyond our VVF Community Fund.

 SHELTER & HOUSEHOLD ASSISTANCE

-Individuals and families in our valley found themselves suddenly out of work and unable to meet basic needs.
+During the pandemic, many individuals and families in our valley found themselves suddenly out of work and unable to meet basic needs.

 YOUTH EDUCATION & PROGRAMMING

 COVID-19 caused a terrible disruption to the critical education and social and emotional health of our valley’s children and youth.